romland/xorzee/README.md

-# Better Motion (or MintyMint) (looking for a better name)
+# Xorzee
-A low-latency, high quality streamer and motion detector.
+A low-latency, HD video streamer and motion detector.
 The goal is that it must run on (the) one core of a Raspberry Pi Zero[1].

 ## Elaboration
-- [x] High quality stream meaning: HD (1920x1080) @ 30 FPS.
+- [x] ...HD stream meaning: 1920x1080 @ ~30 frames per second.
-- [x] ...low-latency meaning: video stream should have delay no higher than 200 milliseconds
+- [x] ...low-latency meaning: video stream should have delay no higher than 150 milliseconds
 - [x] ...while _not_ using Broadway
 - [x] ...able to stream live camera feed to dozens of web-clients simultaneously
 - [x] ...stream directly from device to multiple clients (no intermediaries)